 if at any time any representation or statement made by or on behalf of Producer in this Agreement is not true and accurate in any material respect when made or deemed repeated;

-if any other event occurs which Hull 2017 reasonably believes will directly impact the ability of Producer to deliver the Production including but not limited to (i) Producer making significant changes to the Delivery Plan without the prior approval of Hull 2017 (ii) Hull 2017 reasonably believing that the Producer is not properly spending public monies (iii) there being a change of control of the Producer or (iv) the Producer being subject to an insolvency event.
+if any other event occurs which Hull 2017 reasonably believes will directly impact the ability of Producer to deliver the Production including but not limited to (i) Producer making significant changes to the Production Delivery Plan without the prior approval of Hull 2017 (ii) Hull 2017 reasonably believing that the Producer is not properly spending public monies (iii) there being a change of control of the Producer or (iv) the Producer being subject to an insolvency event.

 Producer shall promptly notify Hull 2017 if an Event of Default occurs or if Producer believes it will occur.